Second Battle of Zurich: Aftermath

 Masséna, aware of Suvorov's advance toward St. Gotthard, quickly shifted his troops southward.
 Lecourbe's division had already performed heroics in delaying the Russians at the St. Gotthard Pass, and later at the spectacular crossing over the Reuss at the Devil's Bridge.
 When Suvorov finally forced the Reuss he was met by units of Soult's division blocking the route at Altdorf.
 Unable to break through the French lines and aware of Korsakov's disastrous defeat, the Russian general turned east through the high and difficult Pragel Pass to Glarus, where he was dismayed to find other French troops awaiting him on 4 October.

-In waist-deep snow, his troops attempted six times to break through the French lines along the Linth but each attack was beaten back.
-Suvorov had no alternative but to make his escape across the treacherous Panixer Pass (which is a difficult mountain trail to this day), abandoning his baggage and artillery, and losing as many as 5,000 men.
+Masséna tried to defeat Suvorov, but the latter defeated him at Battle of Muottental, and then captured the important city of Glarus, which allowed him to calmly leave the encirclement.
+Russians have lost their baggage and artillery, and losing as many as 5,000 men.
 On 15 October the last Coalition troops left Swiss territory, which therefore returned to the control of the Helvetic Republic.

 After the French victory Russia pulled out of the Second Coalition.
 The French extended their control of the territory of the Confederation and created favourable conditions for the attack on Austria.
 Under accusations of looting Masséna requisitioned enormous quantities of food, livestock and feed as well as soldiers and money.
 Want and misery dominated in the war-affected areas.
 The Second Coalition War had greatly weakened the Helvetic Republic, the consequent loss of popular support led ultimately to the 1803 Act of Mediation.

 On the Zürichberg up a short forest trail and a monument to Masséna and the French.
 On the monument in the forest both battles of Zürich are briefly described.
 There is another commemorative memorial at Langnau am Albis south of Zürich to the defence of the Albis pass.
 In Paris the village names of Dietikon and Muta Thal are chiselled on the Arc de Triomphe.
 In Schöllenenschlucht (near the Devil's Bridge) is a monument to the Alpine crossing of the Russians under Suvorov.